secretstartups/handbook/business-technology/enterprise-applications/guides/zuora-collect/index.html.md

 1. Open the `Users` tab from the Notes feature.
-1. Search for the user (using the magnigying glass on the right)).
+1. Search for the user (using the magnifying glass on the right)).
 1. Click on the action icon (the 3 dots on the left) and select `Edit`.
 1. Deselect Active.
 1. Click on `Update`.